Donner Party: Great Salt Lake Desert

 None of the party had any remaining faith in the Hastings Cutoff as they recovered at the springs on the other side of the desert.
 They spent several days trying to recover cattle, retrieve the wagons left in the desert, and transfer their food and supplies to other wagons.
 Reed's family incurred the heaviest losses, and Reed became more assertive, asking all the families to submit an inventory of their goods and food to him.
 He suggested that two men should go to Sutter's Fort in California; he had heard that John Sutter was exceedingly generous to wayward pioneers and could assist them with extra provisions.
 Charles Stanton and William McCutchen volunteered to undertake the dangerous trip.
-The remaining serviceable wagons were pulled by mongrel teams of cows, oxen, and mules.
+The remaining serviceable wagons were pulled by mongrel teams of cows, oxen and mules.
 It was the middle of September, and two young men who went in search of missing oxen reported that another 40 mi of desert lay ahead.

 Their cattle and oxen were now exhausted and lean, but the Donner Party crossed the next stretch of desert relatively unscathed.
 The journey seemed to get easier, particularly through the valley next to the Ruby Mountains.
-Despite their near hatred of Hastings, they had no choice but to follow his tracks, which were weeks old.
-On September 26, two months after embarking on the cutoff, the Donner Party rejoined the traditional trail along a stream that became known as the Humboldt River.
-The shortcut had probably delayed them by a month.
+Despite their near-hatred of Hastings, they had no choice but to follow his tracks, which were weeks old.
+On September 26, two months after embarking on the cutoff, the party rejoined the traditional trail along a stream that became known as the Humboldt River.
+The "shortcut" had probably delayed them by a month.

 Rejoining the trail

 Reed banished

-Along the Humboldt, the group met Paiute Native Americans, who joined them for a couple of days but stole or shot several oxen and horses.
+Along the Humboldt River, the group met Paiute Native Americans, who joined them for a couple of days but stole or shot several oxen and horses.
 By now, it was well into October, and the Donner families split off to make better time.
 Two wagons in the remaining group became tangled, and John Snyder angrily beat the ox of Reed's hired teamster Milt Elliott.
-When Reed intervened, Snyder proceeded to rain blows down onto his head with a whip handle—when Reed's wife attempted to intervene she too was struck.
-Reed retaliated by fatally plunging a knife under Snyder's collarbone.
+When Reed intervened, Snyder rained blows onto his head with a whip handle—when Reed's wife attempted to intervene, she too was struck.
+Reed retaliated by fatally stabbing Snyder.

 That evening, the witnesses gathered to discuss what was to be done.
-United States laws were not applicable west of the Continental Divide (in what was then Mexican territory) and wagon trains often dispensed their own justice.
+American laws were not applicable west of the Continental Divide (in what was then Mexican territory) and wagon trains often dispensed their own justice.
 But George Donner, the party's leader, was a full day ahead of the main wagon train with his family.
-Snyder had been seen to hit James Reed, and some claimed he had also hit Margret Reed, but Snyder had been popular and Reed was not.
-Keseberg suggested that Reed should be hanged, but an eventual compromise allowed him to leave the camp without his family, who were to be taken care of by the others.
-Reed departed alone the next morning, unarmed, but his step-daughter Virginia rode ahead and secretly provided him with a rifle and food.
+Snyder had been seen to hit Reed, and some claimed he had also hit his wife, but Snyder had been popular and Reed was not.
+Keseberg suggested that Reed should be hanged, but an eventual compromise allowed Reed to leave the camp without his family, who were to be taken care of by the others.
+Reed departed alone the next morning, unarmed, but his stepdaughter Virginia rode ahead and secretly provided him with a rifle and food.